On matrices in finite free position: The lattice of additive finite free affine algebraic sets of matrices

 In this section we extend the discussion from single matrices to sets of matrices in FFP.
-To this end we consider the set $\mc{V} \subseteq \Cnn$ of all matrices that are in additive FFP with every matrix $A$ in a given set $\mc{A}$.
-In fact this set $\mc{V}$ forms an algebraic variety (algebraic set).
+To this end, we consider the set $\mc{V} \subseteq \Cnn$ of all matrices that are in additive FFP with every matrix $A$ in a given set $\mc{A}$.
+This set $\mc{V}$ forms a (non-irreducible) affine algebraic set.

 For general $n \times n$ matrices $A=(A_{ij})$ and $B=(B_{ij})$, let

 and